defenseunicorns/uds-package-mattermost/README.md

 # UDS Mattermost Package

-This repo contains the UDS Mattermost Package along with an example bundle and UDS tasks for development.
+This repo contains a UDS Package for [Mattermost](https://mattermost.com/), along with an example bundle and UDS tasks for development.

+## Flavors

+Two flavors of this package are produced at this time:
+- `upstream`: This flavor uses the upstream images (same ones deployed by the chart by default) and is intended for a quick and seamless development experience
+- `registry1` (amd64 architecture only): This flavor uses hardened images from [Ironbank](https://p1.dso.mil/services/iron-bank) and is intended for production environments

 ## Dependencies